NERC-CEH/irecord-app/CONTRIBUTING.md

 to make an *dist/main/app.js* file that is loaded in the *index.html*.

+## Environmental Variables

+The app's build process requires certain environmental variables to be present.
+If any missing then the build will fail.
+If you want to bypass this and force the build you can use `APP_FORCE=true` set to your environment.
+Alternatively, you can set all your vars to an `.env` file in the root dir.

 ## Style Guide

 The code is *[eslint](http://eslint.org)*'ed, to detect issues early on, so it is